Methane Activation and Conversion

 Natural gas is an abundant resource in the U.S. but its use is currently limited to electricity generation and hydrogen generation through steam-reforming.
 Using natural gas in internal combustion engines is easily feasible, however, the exhaust emissions are rich in methane, which is a potent green house gas.
 For natural gas powered vehicles to take over a larger market share, new emissions control catalysts are needed.
 Alternatively, methane can be used as C1 feedstock for the catalytic production of hydrocarbons, olefins, alcohol, aromatics and many other chemicals.

 The main challenge in any methane conversion process is the initial activation of methane, or breaking the strong C-H bond (435 kJ/mol).
 As of today, the potential for methane as a feedstock for the production of useful chemicals has not yet been fully realized and an economically viable methane to higher value chemicals upgrade process could revolutionize the chemical industry.
-The CCIC group uses computational catalyst screening techniques to find new catalyst formulations that lower the required temperature for C-H bond activation, which will improve the conversion during methane combustion in an exhaust catalytic converter,
+The CCIC group uses computational catalyst screening techniques to find new catalyst formulations that lower the required temperature for C-H bond activation, which will improve the conversion during methane combustion in an exhaust catalytic converter, and increase the selectivity to the desired products, when methane is used as feedstock.
+The types of catalytic systems include metal alloys, metal/metal-oxide interfaces, and zeolites.

 Unifying Principles in Hydrotreating Catalysis